Permutation-Based True Discovery Guarantee by Sum Tests: Introduction

 We propose a general closed testing procedure for sum-based permutation tests, which provides simultaneous confidence sets for the TDP of all subsets of the testing problem.
 We develop two shortcuts to make this procedure feasible for large-scale problems.
-First, we develop a quick shortcut that approximates closed testing and has a complexity that is linearithmic in the number of individual hypotheses, and linear in the number of permutations.
+First, we develop a quick shortcut that approximates closed testing and has worst-case complexity of order $m\log^2 m$ in the number $m$ of individual hypotheses, and linearithmic in the number of permutations.
 Next, we embed this shortcut within a branch and bound algorithm, obtaining an iterative procedure that converges to full closed testing, often after few iterations; even if it is stopped early, it still controls the TDP.
-The resulting procedure is exact and extremely flexible, as it applies to any sum test and adapts to the correlation structure of the data.
+This procedure is exact and extremely flexible, as it applies to any sum test and adapts to the correlation structure of the data.
 It can be scaled up to high-dimensional problems, such as fMRI data, whose typical dimension is of order $10^5$.
 Finally, we show that particular choices of the sum test statistic, namely statistics based on truncation, result in faster procedures.

 The structure of the paper is as follows.
-First, we introduce sum tests in Section \ref{sums}, then we review the properties of permutation testing and closed testing in Sections \ref{perm} and \ref{closed}.
+First, we briefly discuss related works in Section \ref{relworks}.
+Then we introduce sum tests in Section \ref{sums}, and we review the properties of permutation testing and closed testing in Sections \ref{perm} and \ref{closed}.
 We derive the single-step shortcut in Section \ref{shortcut}, and characterize when it is equivalent to closed testing in Section \ref{equivalence}.
-In Section \ref{bab} we define the iterative shortcut, and finally in Section \ref{truncation} we introduce truncation-based statistics.
-In the remaining Section we explore an application to fMRI data, and compare the properties of different sum tests through simulations.
-Proofs and some additional results are postponed to the Appendix.
+In Section \ref{bab} we define the iterative shortcut, and finally in Section \ref{truncation} we introduce refinements that improve the computational complexity.
+In the remaining section we compare the properties of different sum tests through simulations, and explore an application to fMRI data.
+Proofs and some additional results are postponed to the appendix.